kubitodev/kubernetes-cloudflare-ddns/README.md

 # Kubernetes Cloudflare DDNS

 This is a simple Kubernetes cronjob which can be used for updating a DNS record on Cloudflare.

-To get started, you need to do the following:
+## Installing with Helm

+There is a helm chart available as well.
+Check [the ArtifactHub page](https://artifacthub.io/packages/helm/kubitodev/kubernetes-cloudflare-ddns) for more details.

+## Installing with `kubectl`

 * Replace the name of the `.env.example` file in this repository to `.env`.